tldr-pages/tldr/pages/common/avo.md

 # avo

-> The Official command-line interface for Avo.
+> The official command-line interface for Avo.
 > More information: <https://www.avo.app/docs/implementation/cli>.

-- Initialize a workspace in the current path:
+- Initialize a workspace in the current directory:

 `avo init`